onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

 Configuration Management
 ------------------------

-Controller Interactions With VNF
+Controller Interactions With xNF
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-ONAP Controllers (such as APPC) expose a northbound API to clients (such as SO) in order for the clients to initiate an activity (aka command) on a VNF.
-ONAP controllers interact with VNFs through Network and Application Adapters to perform configuration and other lifecycle management activities within NFV environment.
+APPC/SDN-C expose a northbound API to clients (such as SO) in order for the clients to initiate an activity (aka command) on a xNF.
+APPC/SDN-C interact with xNFs through Network and Application Adapters to perform configuration and other lifecycle management activities within NFV environment.
 The standardized models, protocols and mechanisms by which network functions are configured are equally applicable to VNFs and PNFs.

-This section describes the list of commands that should be supported by the VNF.
+This section describes the list of commands that should be supported by the xNF.
 The following sections describe the standard protocols that are supported (NETCONF, Chef, Ansible, and REST).

-The commands below are expected to be supported on all VNF's, unless noted otherwise, either directly (via the NETCONF or REST interface) or indirectly (via a Chef Cookbook or Ansible server).
-Note that there are additional commands offered to northbound clients that are not shown below, as these commands either act internally on the Controller itself or depend upon network cloud components for implementation (thus, these actions do not put any special requirement on the VNF provider).
+The commands below are expected to be supported on all xNF's, unless noted otherwise, either directly (via the NETCONF or REST interface) or indirectly (via a Chef Cookbook or Ansible server).

+**Note that there are additional commands offered to northbound clients that are not shown below, as these commands either act internally on APPC/SDN-C itself or depend upon network cloud components for implementation (thus, these actions do not put any special requirement on the xNF provider).**

-The commands allow for parametric data to be passed from the controller to the VNF or Ansible/Chef server in the request.
+The commands allow for parametric data to be passed from APPC/SDN-C to the xNF or Ansible/Chef server in the request.
 The format of the parameter data can be either xml (for NETCONF) or JSON (for Ansible, Chef, or REST).

 Configuration Commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``Configure``: The Controller client is requesting that a post-instantiation
+``Configure``: The APPC/SDN-C client is requesting that a post-instantiation
-configuration be applied to the target VNF instance.
+configuration be applied to the target xNF.
 After the Configure
-action is completed, the VNF instance should be ready for service.
+action is completed, the xNF instance should be ready for service.
 Note that customer specific configurations may need to be applied using
 the ConfigModify action.
+This command requires exclusive access rights of
+the xNF.

-``ConfigModify``: The Controller client is requesting a configuration
+``ConfigModify``: The APPC client is requesting a configuration
-update to a subset of the total configuration parameters of a VNF or to
+update to a subset of the total configuration parameters of an xNF or to
 apply customer specific configurations.
 The configuration update is
-typically done while the VNF is in service and should not disrupt traffic.
+typically done while the xNF is in service and should not disrupt traffic.
+This command requires exclusive access rights of the xNF.

-``ConfigBackup``: The Controller client is requesting a backup of the
+``ConfigBackup``: The APPC client is requesting a backup of the
-configuration parameters where the parameters are stored on the VNF.
+configuration parameters where the parameters are stored on the xNF.
 This command is typically requested as part of an orchestration flow
 for scenarios such as a software upgrade.
 The ConfigBackup is typically
-done while the VNF is not in service (i.e., in a maintenance state).
+done while the xNF is not in service (i.e., in a maintenance state).
-When the ConfigBackup command is executed, the current VNF configuration
+When the ConfigBackup command is executed, the current xNF configuration
 parameters are saved in storage that is preserved (if there is an existing
 set of backed up parameters, they are overwritten).
+This command requires
+exclusive access rights of the xNF.

-``ConfigRestore``: The Controller client is requesting a restore action of
+``ConfigRestore``: The APPC client is requesting a restore action of
-the configuration parameters to the VNF that were saved by ConfigBackup
+the configuration parameters to the xNF that were saved by ConfigBackup
 command.
 This command is typically requested as part of an orchestration
 flow for scenarios such as a software upgrade where the software upgrade
-may have failed and the VNF needs to be rolled back to the prior configuration.
+may have failed and the xNF needs to be rolled back to the prior configuration.
-When the ConfigRestore command is executed, the VNF configuration parameters
+When the ConfigRestore command is executed, the xNF configuration parameters
-which were backed to persistent preserved storage are applied to the VNF
+which were backed to persistent preserved storage are applied to the xNF
 (replacing existing parameters).
 The ConfigRestore is typically done while
-the VNF is not in service (i.e., in a maintenance state).
+the xNF is not in service (i.e., in a maintenance state).
+This command
+requires exclusive access rights of the xNF.

-``ConfigScaleOut``: The Controller client is requesting that a configuration
+``ConfigScaleOut``: The APPC/SDN-C client is requesting that a configuration
 be applied after the VNF instance has been scaled out (i.e., one or more
 additional VM's instantiated to increase capacity).
 For some VNF's,
 ConfigScaleOut is not needed because the VNF is auto-configured after
 scale-out.
-This command is being introduced in the Beijing release.
+This command is being introduced in the Beijing release to support
+manual Scale Out and will be extended to support Auto ScaleOut in Casablanca
+release.
+This command requires exclusive access rights of the VNF.

-``Audit``: The Controller client is requesting that the current (last known
+``Audit``: The APPC client is requesting that the current (last known
-configuration update) is audited against the running configuration on the VNF.
+configuration update) is audited against the running configuration on the VNF
+(Openstack).

 .. req::
     :id: R-20741
     :target: XNF
     :keyword: MUST
+    :updated: casablanca

-    The xNF **MUST** support ONAP Controller's ``Configure`` command.
+    The xNF **MUST** support APPC/SDN-C ``Configure`` command.

 .. req::
     :id: R-19366
     :target: XNF
     :keyword: MUST
+    :updated: casablanca

-    The xNF **MUST** support ONAP Controller's ``ConfigModify`` command.
+    The xNF **MUST** support APPC ``ConfigModify`` command.

 .. req::
     :id: R-32981
     :target: XNF
     :keyword: MUST
+    :updated: casablanca

-    The xNF **MUST** support ONAP Controller's ``ConfigBackup`` command.
+    The xNF **MUST** support APPC ``ConfigBackup`` command.

 .. req::
     :id: R-48247
     :target: XNF
     :keyword: MUST
+    :updated: casablanca

-    The xNF **MUST** support ONAP Controller's ``ConfigRestore`` command.
+    The xNF **MUST** support APPC ``ConfigRestore`` command.

 .. req::
     :id: R-94084
     :target: XNF
     :keyword: MUST
+    :updated: casablanca

-    The xNF **MUST** support ONAP Controller's ``ConfigScaleOut`` command.
+    The xNF **MUST** support APPC/SDN-C ``ConfigScaleOut`` command.

 .. req::
     :id: R-56385
     :target: XNF
     :keyword: MUST
+    :updated: casablanca

-    The xNF **MUST** support ONAP Controller's ``Audit`` command.
+    The xNF **MUST** support APPC ``Audit`` command.

 Lifecycle Management Related Commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~